 Sleep-Deprived People Are More Likely to Struggle With Their Weight

 We've all been there.
 After a fitful night's sleep, that office snack drawer is all the more tempting.
 Suddenly, we're craving processed and sugary foods.
 I, for one, may or may not have eaten an entire pint of ice cream after a restless red-eye flight.
 As it turns out, there's a lot of science behind that.
 Apparently, sleep deprivation increases the brain's response to high-calorie food.
 It also increases appetite, which makes sleep-deprived adults more likely to struggle with maintaining a healthy weight.

 This is crazy but true.
 Even a single night of bad sleep can lower your immune system's ability to function normally, meaning you'll be more prone to infection.
 That might explain why sleep-deprived people were almost three times as likely to develop a cold compared to their well-rested peers.
 Take this as a PSA.
 Winter is basically here, which means cold and flu viruses are getting ready to spread.
 Help your immune system out by sleeping.

 Sleep Deprivation Ages Your Skin

 This is a big one for beauty enthusiasts.
-Research "indicates that chronic poor sleep quality is associated with increased signs of intrinsic ageing, diminished skin barrier function and lower satisfaction with appearance."
+Research indicates that chronic poor sleep quality can be associated with increased signs of intrinsic aging, diminished skin barrier function and lower satisfaction with appearance.
 That means sleep is just as important to our skincare routine as sunscreen, serum, and moisturizer.